DRA-chaos/Quantum-Club-Starter-Kit/README.md

  ## Calendars and timelines
  It's great to find a way to sync frequently.
 Initially it might be good to organize meet-ups more frequenty ( for ex , twice or thrice a month) until the process is streamlined.
 There are many apps one can checkout to schedule meetings at a time that incorporates and adjusts with everyone's schedule like [Doodle](https://doodle.com/) , [Calendly](https://calendly.com/) etc. Documenting ideas on a common canvas during a meeting is very important to track each one's progress.
 It could range from sharing a simple Google Doc to using several e-canvases like [Mural](https://www.mural.co/) , [Conceptboard](https://conceptboard.com/) , [Miro](https://miro.com/) to name a few.
 This will also help someone who misses the meeting to keep up with the discussions that might take place.

+ Other pointers ( suggested by Astri)
+Discussion with Astri
+1. WHo are the people ?
+Workplace, colleges, different categories of people.
+It would be different for each of them, but a broad overview too.
+2. In workplace and in college, separate these two.
+3. Website - quantum computing clubs can be facilitated to register.- meet Fabio who had made a similar website.
+4. Support for hackathons and summer schools.
+5. Report of sorts every three - four months.
+6. New courses, beginner courses.Wiskit events like summer schools, summer, spring, winter challenges.

+Why do we need a club ?
+Why is it better than self learn ( similar to having play buddies, research on if you have people around you, you get more motivated to do this regularly.